nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-namespaces, unlike classes, can be spread across multiple source files.
+Being neither members nor friends, `clearBrowser` has no special access to `WebBrowser`, so it can't offer any functionality a `WebBrowser` client couldn't already get in some other way.
+For example, if `clearBrowser` didn't exist, clients could just call `clearCache`, `clearHistory`, and `removeCookies` themselves.

-A class like `WebBrowser` might have a large number of convenience functions, some related to bookmarks, others related to printing, still others related to cookie management, etc.
+A class like `WebBrowser` might have a large number of **<font color='blue'>convenience functions</font>**, some related to bookmarks, others related to printing, still others related to cookie management, etc. As a general rule, most clients will be interested in only some of these sets of convenience functions.

 The straightforward way to separate them is to declare bookmark-related convenience functions in one header file, cookie-related convenience functions in a different header file, printing-related convenience functions in a third, etc.: